HAIR TRANSPLANT RECOVERY TIME

 After three days, you can gently touch your grafts with your fingertips to apply shampoo in the shower.

-Hair products like holding spray and styling mousse can be used a week after surgery, but remember to wash these products off daily.
+Hair products like holding spray and styling mousse can be used a week after surgery.
+Remember to wash these products off daily.
 Be careful, when combing, not to dislodge your grafts.

 Avoid using blow dryers or other hair dryers for at least one or two weeks, and then only at lower temperatures for a week more.